Hengzhe-Zhang/hengzhe-zhang.github.io/_posts/2024-02-07-Automatically Designing Optimization Algorithms Using Genetic Programming.md

 crossover_operator = lambda ARG0, ARG1, ARG2, ARG3: add(ARG0, subtract(multiply(ARG0, ARG3), ARG3))
 print("Optimization result obtained by the new algorithm:", np.mean([differential_evolution(crossover_operator, bounds) for _ in range(10)]))
 ```

+The optimization result obtained by the new optimization algorithm is 1.0213225557390857e-19.

 The optimization result obtained by the new algorithm is better than that of the traditional DE algorithm.
 This proves that GP has discovered a better new algorithm.